Chimpanzee Strength: Unveiling the Incredible Power of Our Closest Relatives Chimpanzee Strength: Chimpanzees are one…

 Western lowland Gorillas live in smaller groups, usually led by a dominant male silverback, accompanied by several females and their offspring.
 Western gorillas are more arboreal, meaning they often climb trees in search of fruit, and they tend to travel longer distances daily for food.

 Mountain Gorillas live in larger groups often ranging from 10 to 30 individuals.
-Each group is as well led by a dominant silverback.
+Each group is also led by a dominant silverback.
 They are more terrestrial, spending much of their time on the ground foraging for vegetation, as their mountainous environment offers abundant herbaceous plants.

 5. Diet